FAQ

 How do I get the new endorsed classes of registration?

-You can apply through the different pathways.
-Information about the documentation you need to provide and how to apply can be found in the Registration section.
+You can apply through your EW portal.
+Information about how to apply and the documentation you need to provide can be found on our website here:

-To get experience towards registration in a high-risk endorsed registration class, you will need to get a limited certificate for that class and find a supervisor who holds the endorsed registration class to supervise you.
+To get experience towards registration in a higher-risk endorsed registration class with practical experience hours, you will need to get a Limited Certificate for that class and find a supervisor authorised and competent to carry out that type of prescribed electrical work (PEW) to supervise you.&;

 I hold an endorsed registration class; do I also need to separately hold the ‘base’ registration class?